Subscribe to our RSS feed Get daily updates in your mail box

-Now you’ll see an additional column named Start Time.
+Now you’ll see an additional column named Start Time, shown at the last.
+You may drag the column to the beginning if needed.

 Set objFS = CreateObject("Scripting.FileSystemObject")